Section 1 – Introduction

 Set up some capture presets for your Blackmagic or AJA card, and get the output working to a TV.
 This is explained in more depth under hardware settings

 To do voice over recordings you will need to set up a capture preset for a Microphone.

 Section 2 – editing

-In this section we look at everything to do with editing the picture.
-We start with organising clips in the bin and adding them to the timeline, and then go into the different methods and modes of trimming.
-We then have sections on specific types of editing such as editing multi-camera and stereoscopic projects.
-Finally we have a section which is a round-up of other editing features such as field editing, pre-roll editing and using sequences in your project.
+In this section I look at everything to do with editing the picture.
+I start with organising clips in the bin and adding them to the timeline, and then go into the different methods and modes of trimming.
+I then have sections on specific types of editing such as editing multi-camera and stereoscopic projects.
+Finally, I have a section which is a round-up of other editing features such as field editing, pre-roll editing and using sequences in your project.

 - The bin window

 The bin window is where clips go before they are added to the project.